“I first discovered Zara Home in Italy last summer – but now their US website is my latest obsession for well priced “wow” home decor pieces.”

 “Two well lauded Americans are delivering exceptional fusion cooking in cozy spot in the heart of The City of Light.”

 Tucked away on a quiet side street adjacent to the Palais-Royal is a tiny wine bar located directly below one of the city’s most buzzed about restaurants.
 Both are run by an American couple – chef Braden Perkins and his girlfriend Laura Adrian.
 The pair came to prominence with the Renegade Dinner Parties they hosted in their Paris Apartment.
 Now they have their very own spot.
 Upstairs at Verjus you find a six course tasting menu featuring Perkins’ creative and distinctly American cuisine.
-Downstairs at Verjus Bar-a-vin, Adrian mans the wine bar and serves the seasonal small plates which stream down the spiral staircase from the second floor kitchen.
+Downstairs at Verjus Bar-a-vin, Adrian mans the wine bar and serves the seasonal small plates which stream down the spiral staircase from the kitchen.
 Seats at the bar-a-vin are first come first serve and getting there early to obtain a spot proved well worth our while.
 We were there on our bi-annual buying trip and were seeking something which would measure up to Frenchie Bar-a-vin (see previous post Two Dining Gems in Paris).
 And all I can say to that is Eureka!

 When we arrived at 6:30 the place was already packed.
 The bar was filled with jovial Americans – but when we left three hours later the crowd had become decidedly French.
 Settling in at a spot along the wall we and ordered 2 glasses of the blackboard Chablis.
 Two retirees from Virginia were seated next to us.
 They had been Verjus and the Bar-a-vin on previuous trips and loved every experience.
 In particular they went on and on about the fried chicken.
 Fried Chicken in Paris – I was in.

 Well priced and well recommended glasses of wine flowed throughout the night and service was super friendly with just the right touch.
 Another “must go” on my paris list. (see previous post 14 Top Paris Picks for Bastile Day).
-And we can’t wait to try the dinner service upstairs and the creative sandwiches they serve at the bar-a-vin Tuesday thru Friday from 12:30 to 2:00.
+And on our next trip we can’t wait to try the dinner service upstairs and the creative sandwiches they serve at the bar-a-vin Tuesday thru Friday from 12:30 to 2:00.

 47 rue Montpensier